-Texas Historical Commission (THC) markers commemorate diverse topics from the history and architecture of houses, commercial buildings, religious congregations, and events that changed the course of local and state history, to individuals who have made lasting contributions to Texas.
-Learn more about the Texas Historical Commission and the marker program.
+Texas Historical Commission, THC, markers commemorate diverse topics from the history and architecture of houses, commercial buildings, and religious congregations to events that changed the course of local and state history and individuals who have made lasting contributions to Texas.
+Learn more about the Texas Historical Commission and the Marker Program.

-At the request of citizens, in October 2014, the Town of Bartonville began pursuing a historical marker for the 130 year old Bartonville Store.
-Council Member Betty Medlock volunteered to spearhead the project working with Denton County Historical Commission to fulfill the necessary requirements for the application process.
-Due to changes in the Commission's policies regarding "site of" markers, they advised the scope of the project be expanded to focus on the entire history of the Bartonville community with the Bartonville store as a component of the story.
+At the request of citizens, the Town of Bartonville began pursuing in October 2014 a historical marker for the 130 year old Bartonville Store.
+Council Member Betty Medlock volunteered to spearhead the project, working with the Denton County Historical Commission to fulfill the necessary requirements for the application process.
+Due to changes in the Commission's policies regarding "site of" markers, they advised the scope of the project be expanded to focus on the entire history of the Bartonville community, with the Bartonville store as a component of the story.

-With that direction, a narrative was written according to THC requirements, reviewed by the Denton Historical Commission and submitted to the THC.
-The Commission will announce their selections in January 2016.
-Out of the hundreds of applications submitted across the state a small number is given this honor.
-If approved the marker would be placed at Town Hall.
+With that direction, a narrative was written according to THC requirements, reviewed by the Denton Historical Commission, and submitted to the THC.
+The Commission announced their selections in January 2016.
+Of the hundreds of applications submitted across the state, a small number receive the marker honor.
+Bartonville received approval, and the marker placed at Town Hall.

 The Town Council thanks Council Member Medlock for conducting the research and completing the narrative.
 The Town would also like to thank former resident Jim Morris for his Bartonville historical research contributions.